Writing and Publishing My First Novel and the Lessons I Learned.

 When you set out to write a book, even one as straight forward as a detective mystery, you have to be prepared for the level of work required.

 If you already consider yourself to be a writer and, like so many of us, have been pumping out a wide range of; Short Stories, Poetry, Instructional Articles, Political Commentary, or even Recipes, then you probably do have the proven writing skills to finish that thing called a BOOK!

 You see, with me, it became that THING that was sitting there, on my iPad, waiting patiently for me to get back to work on it.

-An unfinished Book can really draw at a writer, and with each new idea or inspiration that pops into the writers head he feels the need to get back to the project and work on it, until it is finished.
+An unfinished book can draw at a writer's attention.
+And with each new idea or inspiration that pops into the writer's head, he feels the need to jump up and work on his book project.

 Somewhere I read an article by a famous established author and he described this writer's angst with; an unfinished Book is a fickle and demanding B^%#, and she can drive you crazy.

 Going to the next level with a Book

-When you decide to move up to taking on the task of writing a complete and entertaining book, which is actually so much more than just a long Story, you have to understand that you must now write at a higher level than you did with your shorter works.
+When you decide to move up to taking on the task of writing a complete book which is actually so much more than just a long Story, you also have to understand that you must now write at a higher level than you did with your shorter works.

 Of course, back then you were putting out those 500-word or even 2000 to 5000 word works, with ease.